SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

   > It's possible to insert both granting and revoking entries in `ACL_ENTRY`, the `ace_order` matters meaning it's possible to revoke access in line 0 and that will take precedence over a grant on line 1.

 ### Delegate: grant write-permission to individuals
-Any user with "admin" permission (e.g. instance owner) for an advertisement can grant permissions to other individuals (e.g. `myfriend`) without involvement of an administrator.
+Any user with "admin" permission (e.g. instance owner) for an advertisement should be able to grant permissions to other individuals (e.g. `myfriend`) without involvement of an administrator.
 You can test with PUT-request to `/api/v1/ads/acl/grantPermissionsToUser/{id}`.

 - Again, for the user principal `myfriend` an entry gets created (if not yet there) in the `ACL_SID` table: